smithblack-0/torch-supertransformerlib/docs/source/README.md

 ## How do I use this?

 The library is broken up into several components.
-These are listed as follows.
+From import, you have the Attention, the Local, the Glimpses, and the Loss library.

 ### Attention